opensearch-project/documentation-website/_clients/data-prepper/migrate-open-distro.md

 # Migrating from Open Distro Data Prepper

-Beginning with Data Prepper 1.1, there is only one distribution of Data Prepper - OpenSearch Data Prepper.
+Beginning with Data Prepper 1.1, there is only one distribution of Data Prepper: OpenSearch Data Prepper.
 This document helps existing users migrate from the old Open Distro Data Prepper to OpenSearch Data Prepper.

 ## Change your Pipeline Configuration